carlfranklin/BlazorRepositoryDemo/README.md

 https://www.youtube.com/watch?v=2UPiKgHv8YE

 Since I am bullish on the Repository Pattern, as you can see here, it makes more sense to use IndexedDB directly from Blazor, bypassing SQLite or any other intermediary altogether.

+So, I went looking for an abstraction over the JavaScript IndexedDB API, and I (like most people) started with Steve Sanderson's blog post from August, 2019: https://blog.stevensanderson.com/2019/08/03/blazor-indexeddb/.
+The package he used (https://github.com/Reshiru/Blazor.IndexedDB.Framework) has gone stale.
+What's more, it seems a bit invasive.
+So, I kept looking until I found BlazorDB.

 #### BlazorDB